 P.S.
 THE RECIPE BELOW HAS BEEN UPDATED (15-09-2017).
 IT NOW HAS BETTER MACROS AND IS EVEN EASIER TO MAKE.

 - Servings: 4

 - Serving size: ¼

-- lightly beat egg with a fork and set aside.
+- lightly beat egg with a fork, stir in salt and set aside.

 - blitz mozzarella in a food mixer for a few seconds until it turns to crumbs, then transfer to a large mixing bowl.

-- keep stirring the cheeses until the mix cools down and hardens a little, then add beaten egg, stirring vigorously.
+- stir the cheese to cool it down a little, then add beaten egg, stirring vigorously.